tenancy/docs/docs/tenancy/2.x/affects-broadcasts.md

   - `Tenancy\Affects\Broadcasts\Provider::class`

 ## Configuration
 Once you've installed the package, all you have to do is configure the package.
-You can configure this package by listening to the `Tenancy\Affects\Broadcasts\Events\ConfigureBroadcasts` event.
+You can configure this package by listening to the `Tenancy\Affects\Broadcasts\Events\ConfigureBroadcast` event.
 Once you're listening to the event, you can start configuring your `tenant` broadcast driver with the provided `$config` array.

 ### Example
 In the below example, we will create a pusher driver for the tenant broadcast driver.